-For new creation\:

-Not applicable.

-For existing creation\:

-Not applicable.

-\These dates apply to the supply of fragrance mixtures (formulas) only, not to the finished consumer products in the marketplace.
+Implementation For new creation: Not applicable. dates: For existing creation: Not applicable.
+These dates apply to the supply of fragrance mixtures (formulas) only, not to the finished consumer products in the marketplace.

-RECOMMENDATION: PROHIBITION

-FRAGRANCE INGREDIENT PROHIBITION: α-Methyl anisylidene acetone should not be used as a fragrance ingredient.

-CONTRIBUTIONS FROM OTHER SOURCES:

-NONE TO CONSIDER BEYOND TRACES (SEE ALSO THE SECTION ON CONTRIBUTIONS FROM OTHER SOURCES IN CHAPTER 1 OF THE GUIDANCE FOR THE USE OF IFRA STANDARDS)

-INTRINSIC PROPERTY DRIVING RISK DERMAL SENSITIZATION MANAGEMENT:
+RECOMMENDATION: PROHIBITION / SPECIFICATION FRAGRANCE INGREDIENT PROHIBITION: Pseudoionone should not be used as a fragrance ingredient.
+FRAGRANCE INGREDIENT SPECIFICATION: Pseudoionone should not be used as fragrance ingredient as such, but a level of up to 2% as an impurity in lonones is accepted.
+CONTRIBUTIONS FROM OTHER SOURCES: NONE TO CONSIDER BEYOND TRACES (SEE ALSO THE SECTION ON CONTRIBUTIONS FROM OTHER SOURCES IN CHAPTER 1 OF THE GUIDANCE FOR THE USE OF IFRA STANDARDS) INTRINSIC PROPERTY DRIVING RISK MANAGEMENT: DERMAL SENSITIZATION